Weinstein challenges extradition to face California charges

 Effman said he wanted to delay the extradition so that Weinstein could undergo two scheduled medical procedures, an eye surgery and a dental procedure, but that California prosecutors denied his requests.

-“He is almost technically blind at this point and in need of surgery,” the lawyer said.
+“He is almost technically blind at this point and in need of surgery,” according to the lawyer, who added Weinstein also had lost four teeth while behind bars.

 No details have been revealed on the new California indictment, and Los Angeles prosecutors declined comment, saying they don’t comment on grand jury matters.